DileepWick/vortext-online-io-games-platform/README.md

   - **File Storage:** Cloudinary for media uploads

 - **Deployment:**
-  - Vercel for both frontend and backend hosting.
+  - Vercel and railway for  frontend and backend hosting.

 ---